martinboykov/SnapIT/README.md

 # **SnapIT**
-SnapIT is a Single Page Application (SPA), with a front-end build with Angular, that can surve as a photographer's platform, for sharing pictures.
-Tha application is build with edjucational purposes by team of 3 as part of project assignment for the Course for Single-page Applications with Angular at Telerik Academy 2016-2017.
+SnapIT is a Single Page Application (SPA), with a front-end build with Angular, that can serve as a photographer's platform, for sharing pictures.
+The application is build with educational purposes by team of 3 as part of project assignment for the Course for Single-page Applications with Angular at Telerik Academy 2016-2017.
 It offers functionalities such as: upload of images, personal profile page, edit of the existing images and statistics of the users and images, divided by categories.

 #### Demo: <a href="https://snapit-768ca.firebaseapp.com" target="_blank">https://snapit-768ca.firebaseapp.com</a>

 <!-- #### Video Preview - Desktop: <a href="https://www.youtube.com/watch?v=0zFTRU7UpSM" target="_blank">https://www.youtube.com/watch?v=0zFTRU7UpSM</a>